Suhelkhan12/Wordle/README.md

 # Word Gamble

-Welcome to Wordle, a classic word puzzle game where your goal is to guess a hidden word within a limited number of attempts.
+Welcome to Wrod Gamble, a classic word puzzle game where your goal is to guess a hidden word within a limited number of attempts.
 Challenge your vocabulary and deduction skills in this fun and engaging game.

 ## Features